saikrishnavadali05/SSSSO-RR-District-Basic-Python-Training-June-2022/README.md

 	> write code -> compile it -> test it -> re-write -> re-compile the code -> re-test.
 	* So, The cycle is slow.
 You need to develop **software** more quickly.
 Possibly, perhaps you have written a program that could use an **extension language**, and you do not want to design a language, write and debug an interpreter for it, then tie it into your application.

-3. **Python** allows you to split up your program in modules that can be **reused** into other Python programs.
-It comes with a **large collection** of standard modules that you can use as the basis of your programs.
+3. **Python** allows you to split up your big program (program with many lines of code) into modules that can be **reused**, even into other Python programs as well.
+It comes with a **large collection** of standard modules that you can use as the basis of your programs, instead of writing code for each and everything from scratch.
 4. There are also built-in modules that provide things like file I/O, system calls, sockets, and even interfaces to graphical user interface toolkits like Tk.

 <br />